 |Sunset Cafe||(869) 465-8597||Caribbean, Continental||Very Casual||4.9 mi.||NW|

-You might also enjoy Frigate Bay North, found a brief car or taxi trip away.
+If you like the ambiance at this beach, you might also like Frigate Bay North, located a quick car or cab ride away.
 If you're looking for a more active beach scene, you might enjoy people watching at Banana Bay.
-It's found a half mile to the south west.
+You'll find it a half mile to the south west.

-Another sun-drenched spot to consider is Turtle Beach, located a half mile to the northeast.
+You may also want to consider Turtle Beach, located a half mile to the northeast.

 Cockleshell Bay could be the ideal stretch of sand, but it is possible that it may not be the best choice for your family; in which case you should keep looking for a beach or natural attraction that suits your vacation style.